JulienFink/WiFi-Project/README.md

    The goal is to capture the handshake (4 packets) between the router and a device.

+   Step 1:
-   Step 1: run a deauthentication attack against a device connected to the router and wait for him to connect back to it OR wait for a new client to connect.
+           <br/> Run a deauthentication attack against a device connected to the router and wait for him to connect back to it OR wait for a new client to connect.
            <br/> Catch the handshake using "airodump-ng".
            <br/> The handshake doesn't contain data that helps recover the key, but it contains data that can be used to check if a key is valid or not !
            <br/> Useful information in the handshake - MIC (Message Integrity Code): SP address, STA address, AP nonce, STA nonce, EAPOL, Payload

+   Step 2:
-   Step 2: create a wordlist/dictionnary: "crunch" command
+           <br/> Create a wordlist/dictionnary: "crunch" command
            <br/> Example: "crunch 6 8 abc123 -o wordlist.txt" --> creates a wordlist of length 6 to 8 with characters abc123 in a file called wordlist.txt
            <br/> Argument "-d 1@" is specified for non-repeating letters.
            <br/> Combining the useful information to the wordlist will create new MICs, which will be compared to the real MIC